 - Proposal considered unachievable by HMRC

-Should HMRC refuse your proposal, Wilson Field will be able discuss alternative solutions for your business.
+Should HMRC refuse your proposal, we will be able discuss alternative solutions for your business.
 This is with the intention to turnaround the business and return it to profitability.
-You can pursue other forms of company rescue with Wilson Field.
 As dedicated professionals, we will always be on hand to advise and guide you through the process.

 What if I’m nearing the end of a Time to Pay arrangement and have missed some instalments?